Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Introduction

-In human-centered AI—especially in healthcare—fairness is deeply intertwined with ethics.
-Ethical AI must not only ensure equitable performance but also uphold the principles of \emph{beneficence} (promoting overall benefit), \emph{non-maleficence} (avoiding harm), \emph{justice} (ensuring equitable treatment), and \emph{autonomy} (maintaining stability) \cite{hurley2003fairness,andersson2010no,gabriel2022toward}.
+Importantly, in ubiquitous health computing—fairness is deeply intertwined with ethics.
+Ethical AI must not only ensure equitable performance but also uphold the principles of \emph{beneficence} (promoting overall benefit), \emph{non-maleficence} (avoiding harm for any subgroups) and \emph{justice} (ensuring equitable treatment across all) \cite{hurley2003fairness,andersson2010no,gabriel2022toward}.
+This ethical fairness framing is critical for ubiquitous sensing systems, where poor performance for specific subgroups can translate into unreliable health feedback, missed alerts, and inequitable downstream decisions.
 Yet, conventional fairness-driven optimization often overlooks these broader ethical dimensions.
-Methods that focus narrowly on equalizing performance can inadvertently mask subgroup failures, reduce collective benefit, and erode trust in human-centered applications \cite{rajkomar2018ensuring}.
-This underscores a critical need: fairness and ethical principles must be systematically integrated into AI model design and optimization to ensure reliable, trustworthy, and impactful use in sensitive human-centered domains such as healthcare.

-Guided by these imperatives, this paper's \emph{goal} is to develop human-centered AI models that (i) maximize both overall and subgroup-wise accuracy, (ii) reduce disparities, thus improving stability across both subgroups and individuals—without relying on sensitive demographic information or prior knowledge of those subgroups, and (iii) enforce non-degradation so that no subgroup performs worse than a baseline.

-A central challenge in attaining this \emph{goal}, as discussed above, is that the information on demographics or sensitive attributes may be unavailable, or undesirable due to privacy, regulatory, or ethical concerns \cite{pessach2023algorithmic,friedler2021possibility,stopczynski2014privacy,andrus2022demographic}.
-Fairness, therefore, should be pursued through model behavior rather than demographic supervision.
-We approach this through the lens of optimization geometry: the curvature of the loss landscape is tightly linked to robustness, i.e., stability and subgroup disparities.
-Loss-landscape sharp regions—captured by the high Hessian—are associated with parameters that are highly sensitive to perturbations; subgroups concentrated near such regions tend to lie closer to decision boundaries and experience less stable performance than others \cite{dauphin2024neglected,jastrzkebski2018relation,tran2022pruning}.
-Because computing full Hessians is prohibitive at scale, following the literature \cite{martens2020naturalgrad,yu2022combinatorial,lee2022masking,thomas_interplay_2020}, we adopt Fisher Information as a tractable surrogate that preserves key curvature properties.
+Methods that focus narrowly on equalizing performance across demographic subgroups can miss other important subgroup failures arising from heterogeneity factors such as device type, context, physiology, or behavior \textcolor{black}{\cite{adler2024measuring,yfantidou2023beyond}}.
+They may also improve parity by degrading performance for some of those subgroups, thereby violating non-maleficence and eroding trust in ubiquitous health applications \cite{rajkomar2018ensuring,meegahapola2023generalization}.
+To address these gaps, this first-of-its-kind paper formalizes and operationalizes \emph{ethical fairness} for ubiquitous health sensing by jointly optimizing beneficence, non-maleficence, and justice across known and latent heterogeneity factors.